FunKey-Project/RetroFE/README.md

 	brew linkapps retrofe

-### Install RetroArch:
+### Install RetroArch
 (RetroFE requires a backend to load the emulator cores)

 	brew cask install retroarch

 RetroArch will be installed in /Applications.
 The RetroFE's sample configuration is setup to use RetroArch for mac.
-Before starting RetroFE you need to start up RetroArch to download the Genesis Plus GX core and the MAME 2014 core.
+Before starting RetroFE you need to start up RetroArch to download the Genesis Plus GX core and the MAME 2014 core as an example.
 In RetroArch use arrow keys to move and select by hitting X on the keyboard "Online Updater" -> "Core Updater" -> "<Core Name>".
 Also run "Online Updater" -> "<Every Updater choice>" to keep RetroArch up to snuff.
 Check out RetroArch's documentation to learn more.
-Especially read about using Shaders to make games look better.
+Especially read about using Shaders to make your games look even better.

 ### Accessing RetroFE Configurations and installing ROMS